 Your doctor or private obstetrician can order this test.
 Doctors working in public hospitals cannot

-The second trimester MSS test can identify a pregnancy with increased risk of Down syndrome, Edward syndrome or neural tube defects.
+The second trimester maternal serum screening test can identify a pregnancy with increased risk of Down syndrome, Edward syndrome or neural tube defects.
 The test involves the pregnant woman having a blood test between 14 and 20 weeks + 6 days gestation.
 However, it is best if the blood is collected between 15 and 17 weeks gestation.

-The test measures the amount of four proteins in the mother’s blood and the results are combined with the woman’s age risk to give a final risk of Down syndrome, Edward syndrome or neural tube defects.
+The test measures the amount of four proteins in the mother’s blood.
+The results are combined with the woman’s age risk to give a final risk of Down syndrome, Edward syndrome or neural tube defects.
 The result is reported as an increased or low-risk result.

-It is important to understand that the tests do not diagnose these conditions, but they identify women who should be offered further testing to detect if their baby is affected.
+Maternal serum screening tests do not diagnose health conditions, but they identify women who should be offered further testing to detect if their baby is affected.

 Where to get help